kerolesgirges/kerolesgirges-Adabtive-Cruise-Control-system/README.md

 3. Install the MIT App Inventor on an Android device.
 4. Power on the system and smartphone app, then establish a Bluetooth connection.
 5. Begin enjoying the benefits of the adaptive cruise control system.

-An upcoming demo video will provide a visual presentation of the project's functionality.